 4. Tell them more about the impact they’re making

-The survey introduction example below does a great job at this:
+The survey introduction example below shows this well:

 If you would like to check out the entire survey, here’s a free Job Satisfaction Survey Template available to all LeadQuizzes users.